DiedrichsenLab/HierarchBayesParcel/docs/source/math.rst

 where :math:`\hat{u}_i^{(k)}` is the inferred expectation on the training data using the fitted model.

-2. the Adjusted Cosine error
+2. The Adjusted Cosine Error
 ****************************

 A possible problem with the cosine error is that voxel that have very little signal count as much as voxel with a lot of signal.
 To address this, we can weight each error by the squared length of the data vector: